-In this regard, the Company uses either the relative or the absolute VaR method to measure and limit the market risk exposure.
-In the case of the relative VaR method, a reference portfolio that does not contain derivatives is generally defined that in terms of its risk profile and investment strategy is appropriate for the fund, and the market risk ("VaR") of the fund is compared to the market risk ("VaR") of the reference portfolio.
+In this regard, the Company uses the relative VaR method to measure and limit the market risk exposure.
+In the case of the relative VaR method, a reference portfolio that generally does not contain derivatives is defined that in terms of its risk profile and investment strategy is appropriate for the fund, and the market risk ("VaR") of the fund is compared to the market risk ("VaR") of the reference portfolio.